Theoreticism/Advanced-Data-Structures/README.md

 Advanced Data Structures
 ========================

-Assignments from Advanced Data Structures.
+Assignments from Advanced Data Structures, taught by Professor Benjamin Carle.

 CircularList contains an array-based circular list and a reference-based circular list.